slidict/coelacanth/README.md

 This multi-stage design keeps the extractor robust against layout drift, A/B tests, and CMS redesigns without resorting to fragile, site-specific selectors.
-In addition to the main article body, the extractor also runs a `ListingCollector` that scans the surrounding layout for sidebar "latest news" or topic digests.
+In addition to the main article body, the extractor now returns the Markdown text both as a single string and as an array of top-level blocks via `body_markdown_list`, making it easy to feed paragraph-level content into other systems.
+The extractor also runs a `ListingCollector` that scans the surrounding layout for sidebar "latest news" or topic digests.
 When it detects a sufficiently rich list, the collector returns an array of sections (each with an optional heading plus link items) so that you can surface related headlines alongside the primary content.
 The collector relies purely on markup structure—unordered/ordered lists, definition lists (`<dl>` with `dt` / `dd>` pairs as used on [digital.go.jp](https://www.digital.go.jp/)), and repeated card-like `<div>` blocks—rather than keyword matching, so Japanese government-style timelines and other non-English feeds are captured reliably.

 ## Features